Michigan State CB Layne declares for NFL draft

 Michigan State cornerback Justin Layne will forgo his senior season and enter the NFL draft.

-Layne announced his decision in a tweet Friday, thanking coach Mark Dantonio, the Spartans coaching staff and "all who have supported me on my journey."
+Layne announced his decision in a tweet Friday, thanking coach Mark Dantonio, the Spartans' coaching staff and "all who have supported me on my journey."

 December 14, 2018